Emerald2240/postit/README.md

 }
 ```

 Once succesfully registered, create another post request to **localhost:5000/api/v1/auth/login**; supply it your email and password; if correct, you'll get a refresh token and access token, pass in the latter as a bearer token before making any requests, depending on your user type you should have access to most of the API resources.
+Checkout the documentations below for full details on how to consume the API.

 Documentation